etsy/sbt-checkstyle-plugin/CONTRIBUTING.md

 6. Push your changes to your fork.
 7. Send a pull request!

 Every pull request will be built with [Travis CI](https://travis-ci.org/etsy/sbt-checkstyle-plugin).
-The CI build runs both unit tests and Checkstyle.
+The CI build runs both unit tests and Scalastyle.

 # Contributors
 - Andrew Johnson [ajsquared](https://github.com/ajsquared)